kubernetes/kubernetes/examples/storage/mysql-galera/README.md

 Repeat the same previous steps for ```pxc-node2``` and ```pxc-node3```

-When complete, you should be able connect with a mysql client to the IP address service ```pxc-cluster``` to find a working cluster
+When complete, you should be able connect with a MySQL client to the IP address service ```pxc-cluster``` to find a working cluster

 ### An example of creating a cluster